mysociety/alaveteli/doc/INSTALL.md

 * `user`: the user that the software runs as
 * `site`: a string to identify your alaveteli instance

+There is a dumb python script at `script/make-crontab` which you can edit and run to do some basic substitution for you.

 One of the cron jobs refers to a script at `/etc/init.d/foi-alert-tracks`.
 This is an init script, a copy of which lives in `config/alert-tracks-debian.ugly`.
 As with the cron